PyleaMUN Logo

 List of operative clauses

-*All operative clauses in bold can only be used by the Security Council
+*All operative clauses in bold may only be used by the Security Council

 What is done during the Conference?